-About 500 cranes winter in Bhutan each year, mostly in Phobjikha, the kingdom’s largest wetland and most important black-necked crane habitat.
-They come to feed on the residue of the autumn harvest in the local agricultural fields, as well as on dwarf bamboos that grow in the valley’s wetlands, which they supplement with seeds, earthworms, beetles and snails.
+Every year about 500 cranes migrate to Bhutan in the winter; mostly in Phobjikha, the kingdom’s largest wetland and most important black-necked crane habitat.
 In recognition of Phobjikha’s importance to the birds, a conservation area was established in the valley in 2003.

 Known as thrung thrung karm, the cranes symbolize longevity to the Bhutanese and are deemed holy.
-Locals believe that the circling of the cranes as they come in to land confers a special blessing, and the winter wheat isn’t sown until after the fields have been blessed by the arriving cranes.
+Locals believe that the circling of the cranes as they come into land confers a special blessing, and marks as the time to sow wheat.